MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

  Drivers live in the windows kernel, and having an issue when executing in kernel exposes the entire operating system.
 If any other option is available, it likley will be lower cost and have less associated risk than a kernel driver.

-For more information about the built in Windows drivers see [Do you need to write a driver?](https://docs.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/do-you-need-to-write-a-driver-)
+For more information about the built in Windows drivers, see [Do you need to write a driver?](https://docs.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/do-you-need-to-write-a-driver-).

-For information on if you can uses a safter user mode framework driver (UMDF), see [Choosing a driver model](https://docs.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/choosing-a-driver-model)
+For information on if you can use the lower risk user mode framework driver (UMDF), see [Choosing a driver model](https://docs.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/choosing-a-driver-model).

-For information on using background tasks, see  [Support your app with background tasks](https://docs.microsoft.com/windows/uwp/launch-resume/support-your-app-with-background-tasks)
+For information on using background tasks, see  [Support your app with background tasks](https://docs.microsoft.com/windows/uwp/launch-resume/support-your-app-with-background-tasks).

-For information on Windows Services, see [Services](https://msdn.microsoft.com/en-us/library/windows/desktop/ms685141(v=vs.85).aspx)
+For information on Windows Services, see [Services](https://msdn.microsoft.com/en-us/library/windows/desktop/ms685141(v=vs.85).aspx).

 ## <span id="controlsoftwareonly"></span>Control access to software only drivers